 The second phase is the data preparation phase

-and consists in establishing an automated set-up that copies all the relevant data from the company systems to a separate analytical platform and in preparing this data for quantitative analysis.
+.
+This consists of establishing an automated set-up that copies all the relevant data from the company systems to a separate analytical platform.
+It also consists of preparing this data for quantitative analysis.

 The third phase is the pilot phase